If you are thinking of creating a website with WordPress? You are likely noticing two very similar looking options WordPress.com and WordPress.org.

 You can take a look at WordPress Showcase for more websites which are using WordPress.

-You can also check the download counter of the latest version of WordPress.org.
-It’s huge number, right?
+You can also check the download counter for the latest version of WordPress.org.
+It’s a huge number, right?

 Following are the major reasons which are forcing these popular websites to use WordPress.org –

 If you are planning to opt for a domain then, you would not like to miss this post featuring – Domain Name – How to Search, Choose & Register

 Self-hosted software which gives you the freedom to install it on your own.